-The pursuit of Language learning can really open up a world of career possibilities.
-One such opportunity is Foreign Languages Jobs in Embassy.
+The pursuit of Language learning can open up a world of career possibilities.
+One such opportunity is Foreign Language Jobs in Embassy.

 Embassies Of India and Foreign Countries

 An embassy is a diplomatic building that represents a country in another country.
 No nation in the world exists without an embassy in another nation or lack embassies of other nations within its territory.